Combining Machine Learning Defenses without Conflicts: Evaluation

 \tabcolsep{2pt}

-\textbf{Scalability (\ref{n2:scalable}).} None of the prior works have considered more than two defenses.
+\textbf{\underline{Scalability (\ref{n2:scalable}).}} None of the prior works have considered more than two defenses.
 Since \method allows for applying defenses in three stages of the ML pipeline, it should theoretically support at least three defenses.
-To illustrate this, we follow the instructions in Section~\ref{sec:approach} to extend \method beyond two defenses.
+To illustrate this, we follow the instructions in \Snospace\ref{sec:approach} to extend \method beyond two defenses.
 We begin with pairwise combinations predicted as effective (marked as \greenmarkOurs\xspace in Table~\ref{tab:tab_eval_combinations}), which align with empirical evaluation, and then include additional defenses.
 We consider five combinations with three defenses each, which should be effectively combines (marked as \greenmarkOurs).
-These are illustrative examples to show that \method is scalable to more than two defenses, and we leave a comprehensive evaluation to evaluate accuracy of \method as future work.
-We report the results in Table~\ref{tab:tab_eval_scalable} and find that it is indeed possible to effectively combine three defenses using \method. \emph{Overall, \method can combine more than two defenses and satisfies \ref{n2:scalable}, marking this the first to scale beyond two defenses.}
+We report the results in Table~\ref{tab:tab_eval_scalable} and find that it is indeed possible to effectively combine three defenses using \method. \emph{Overall, \method scales to more than two defenses (\ref{n2:scalable}).} These are illustrative examples to show that \method is scalable to more than two defenses.
+Our goal was not an exhaustive evaluation of the large number of multi-way combinations, but only to show that effective multi-way combinations--previously unexplored--are possible.
+A comprehensive evaluation to identify false positives and negatives, is left as future work.